So maybe you’ve found yourself streaming hours and hours of Olympic curling. It’s ok. You’re not alone.

 It’s cheaper than skiing (or golf or hockey).
 But it does cost money.
 Most of our fees go directly to specific costs.
 We have to rent ice hourly from Glacier, we have to purchase insurance, we have to get new equipment from time to time and so we do have to charge folks.
 So, generally it costs $10 to learn to curl and then you have options for how to get involved.

 Well, what are those options?

 Oh, right.
 Well, first (and cheapest) there is an open curling time that the rink hosts once the outdoor ice goes in.
-Usually from 10am-1pm on Friday you can curl your heart out for only $10.
+Usually from 10am-1pm on Friday you can curl your heart out for only $8.
 You can practice throwing and there is almost always enough players to play a pick-up game.
-In 2017, this starts on November 3, but you can check the GIR schedule.
+In 2017, this started on November 3, but you can check the GIR schedule.

 There are two different leagues, winter and spring.
 To participate in these leagues you must be a member of the club — which runs $71.
 That money is for membership in USA Curling and the regional curling association and to purchase insurance should you fall or get injured.
 We also use a small portion of those fees to cover the costs of running the club — equipment, etc.

 Our most popular offering is the winter league.
 Teams play (on average) every other Saturday running from early November until March.
 Games are from 9-10:30pm or 10:30-midnight on Saturday night.
 Teams are made up of four-six players, although we can accept teams with more members, but email us to set that up.

 There are two leagues — a competitive league and recreational league.
 The competitive league is usually for more experienced curlers and adheres to the (impressively long) set of USA Curling rules.
 The rec league is more casual and fun and for those who want to learn.